boldingd/EclipsePhaseContent/HumbleBeginnings.md

 >
 > **Plasmage**: For the record, I could see the package over the tac-net.
 > It looked like it was smart-matter, probably self-healing, probably with immunogenic capabilities — the kind of thing that could have who-knows-what capabilities.
-> Me and \@anarcat have rigged up that kind of thing, and we usually also fit 'em with sensors that detect if they're being scanned with radar or terrahertz, and explosives in case of a breach.
+> Me and \@anarcat have rigged up that kind of thing before, and we usually also fit 'em with sensors that detect if they're being scanned with radar or terrahertz, and explosives in case of a breach.
 > So we decided not to fuck with it!
 >
 > Also, I was keeping an eye on \@Bauble's telemetry; immunogenics, infosec and psych-scan all stayed clean.